Originally published on April 10, 2017. Updated on May 4, 2020.

-We agree this is a fantastic method of networking, in fact, we are big fans!
-The stats are impressive regarding the power of social media to influence consumers through people networking digitally with each other.
+Social media is a fantastic method of networking, in fact, we are big fans!
+The stats are impressive regarding the power of social media to influence consumers through people networking digitally.
+For instance:

 - 50% of shoppers have made a purchase based on a recommendation through a social media network

-- 64% of Twitter users and 51% of Facebook users are more likely to buy the products of brands they follow online
+- 51% of Facebook users are more likely to buy the products of brands they follow online

-- The average consumer mentions brands 90 times/week with family, friends, and co-works through social media networking
+- The average consumer mentions brands 90 times/week in in their interactions with other people.

 There are a few best practices that we have found to be helpful for business professionals who want to use social media networking as part of their marketing plan.

 - Focus your time and energy on two social media networks.
-In Alaska, we have found that for business-to-business (B2B) Facebook and LinkedIn is a great combo and Facebook and Pinterest is good for business-to-consumer (B2C) industries
+In Alaska, we have found that Facebook and LinkedIn are a great combo for business-to-business networking (B2B), while Facebook and Pinterest is a good option for business-to-consumer (B2C) industries

 - 3.3 billion brand mentions in 2.4 brand-related conversations happen offline in America ever day